AyberkYavuz/statistics/README.md

 Look up 24 degrees of freedom in the left column and 0.05 in the top row.
 The intersection is **1.711**.
 This is your one-tailed **critical t-value**.

+What this critical value means in a one tailed t test, is that we would expect most values to fall under 1.711.
+If our calculated t-value (from Step 4) falls within this range, the null hypothesis is likely true.

+**Step 6:** Compare your t score with one-tailed critical t-value.

+10 > 1.711

+So, we can reject the null hypothesis.
+In other words, it’s highly likely that the mean sale is greater.
+The one sample t test has told us that sales training was probably a success.

 **Resources**

 https://www.youtube.com/watch?v=LMz2ouNcXUQ&ab_channel=Intellipaat